byte2pixel/serilog-sinks-file-encrypt/resources/nuget/Serilog.Sinks.File.Encrypt.Cli.md

 **Options:**
 - `-o|--output <OUTPUT>` (required): The directory where the key files will be saved

-This command creates two files:
+This creates two files:
-- `private_key.xml`: The private key used for decryption
+- `private_key.xml`: The private key used for decryption (keep secure)
 - `public_key.xml`: The public key used for encryption

 ### Decrypt Log Files